Looking to save on care over the life of your pet? Look no further. Animalia’s team has collected ten cost-saving tips for dog and cat owners.

 Skipping vaccinations might save a few dollars in the short term, but it could wind up costing you a fortune later on if your dog or cat falls ill.
-Many vets offer a vaccination payment account where the cost of yearly jabs can be spread out over several months.
+Many vets offer wellness plans where the cost of yearly vaccines can be spread out over several months.
 Look out for mobile vet clinics as well.

 3. When it comes to food, don’t skimp on quality

 There’s an overwhelming abundance of pet foods on the market and it’s easy to blow your monthly budget on food alone.
 Be mindful about how you shop to save money without sacrificing a balanced diet.
 Most supermarkets or pet stores have their own generic food labels that are just the same as the expensive varieties.
 Learn how to scour labels for info.
-Meat should be high on the list of ingredients and you should avoid food that’s full of non-nutritious fillers such as corn or grains.
+Meat should be high on the list of ingredients.
 While cartoons love to show cats eating fish, too much seafood isn’t good for them.
 It can lower their levels of the essential nutrient thiamine.
 If it’s possible, buy pet food in bulk.
 Before doing so, however, check out the storage requirements and sell-by-dates.
 Buying so much food that you end up throwing some away is no way to save!
 If your local pet store or supermarket has a loyalty card program, take advantage of it and browse online for coupons, discounts, and promotions.